awsdocs/aws-sdk-for-javascript-v3/doc_source/serverless-step-functions-example-create-resources.md

 +  An IAM role named `workflow-support` used to invoke the workflow\.
 + An Amazon S3 bucket to host the Lambda functions\.

-You can create these resources manually, but we recommend provisioning these resources using the AWS Cloud Development Kit \(CDK\) \(AWS CDK\) as described in this tutorial\.
+You can create these resources manually, but we recommend provisioning these resources using the AWS Cloud Development Kit \(AWS CDK\) \(AWS CDK\) as described in this tutorial\.

 ## Create the AWS resources using the AWS CloudFormation<a name="api-gateway-invoking-lambda-resources-cli"></a>